Rob Taylor (American football)

 Robert Earl Taylor (born November 14, 1960) is a former NFL offensive tackle who played eight seasons with the Tampa Bay Buccaneers.
-He was selected by the Philadelphia Eagles in the twelfth round of the 1982 NFL draft.
+He was selected 328th overall by the Philadelphia Eagles in the twelfth round of the 1982 NFL draft.

 Taylor signed with the Buccaneers in 1986 after coming to Tampa on a vacation with his wife.
 He went to the team facility to ask for a tryout which was granted, and was signed from the tryout.